 What Types of Malware Are There?

 Spyware is less ruthless than ransomware, primarily because it is more interested in remaining undetected and observing your activity, rather than compromising itself and attacking you outright.
-Like any good secret agent, these clandestinely find their way onto your system, collecting information about your activity without your approval, and transmitting it to third-parties, such as advertisers.
+Like any good secret agent, these clandestinely find their way into your system, collecting information about your activity without your approval, and transmitting it to third parties, such as advertisers.

 Adware can be seen as complementary to spyware, but unlike its distant relative, does not have secrecy in mind.
 Adware is software that disguises itself as a legitimate program in order to flood your computer with advertisements for dubious products or services.
-This can be readily noticed when, for example, multiple pop-ups for pornographic website open on your desktop.
-Similarly to spyware, adware can also relay your data and activity history to third-parties, negatively impacting your privacy.
+This can be readily noticed when, for example, multiple pop-ups for pornographic websites open on your desktop.
+Similarly to spyware, adware can also relay your data and activity history to third parties, negatively impacting your privacy.

 Illegal crypto-mining utilizes the resources of other systems to maximize the mining of cryptocurrencies, such as Bitcoin.